time-link/timelink-docs/docs/3_Reference/3.3_Source_database_mappings/How Source-Database mappings work.md

 identifier: ``id``.
 Such identifier is necessary to refer unambiguosly to a ``person``, ``object``, ``act`` or ``source``.

-Most ``ids`` are generated
-automatically by the *Kleio translator* when processing the source transcripts. but in some circunstances they need to be explicitly given, when a link between two entities needs to be recorded in an non ambiguous way, such as the relation between godmother and godfather in the example above.
+Most ``ids`` are generated automatically by the *Kleio translator* when processing the source transcripts, but in some circunstances they need to be explicitly given, when a link between two entities needs to be recorded in an non ambiguous way, such as the relation between godmother and godfather in the example above.